 You can also get a recirculating birdbath dripper.
 This will cycle the water through your birdbath, saving water but requiring a pump and energy source.
 Just be careful—when you're recirculating water, the water will eventually get dirty.
 Remember to replace the water every other day and clean your birdbath multiple times per week to prevent algal growth and the spread of avian diseases.
-For more details on cleaning your birdbath, see our blog post and Mondays with Martha #12.
+For more details on cleaning your birdbath, see our blog post and Mondays with Martha #60 Part 2.

 When hunting for a good commercial birdbath dripper, look for a universal birdbath dripper.
 Universal drippers, like this one, will fit any birdbath, no matter what size it is.

 Birds are attracted to the sight and sound of water.
 That's because, in the wild, birds find natural water sources by looking for sparkle or movement.
 From the air, birds detect the movement of running streams or rippling ponds, and they know where to land.
 They also find water sources by listening for the sound of running water.
 In their natural habitat, birds listen for the sound of falling, rushing, or gurgling water.
 The wild birds then follow the water noises to a natural water source.

 We suspect that birds know that moving water means fresh, clean water that will keep them healthy.
 Drippers mimic the natural sights and sounds of moving water.
 Your dripper splashes water droplets into the basin and sends ripples through the water.
 Birds see and hear the moving water and fly down to visit your birdbath.